stellarsquall/chef-fundamentals-lab_day1/02_recipes/README.md

      * hash and array declarations
      * class definitions
    * This does _not_ apply to values that are passed within a resource definition itself, such as template variables.
 This applies to Ruby code outside of resource definitions.
    * When this presents a challenge it can be worked around using a `lazy` block definition or by chaining the `.run_action` method onto the end of a resource definition.
-See
+Again, this is an advanced topic but if you are interested in learning more, take a look at the following:
      * [Lazy Evalutation](https://docs.chef.io/resource_reference.html#lazy-evaluation)
      * [Run in Compile Phase](https://docs.chef.io/resource_reference.html#run-in-compile-phase)